Takao Saito

 Takao Saito (Saitō Takao) was a Japanese manga artist, although he rejected the term and considered his work gekiga.
 He was best known for Golgo 13, which has been serialized in Big Comic since 1968, making it the oldest manga still in publication.
 Golgo 13 holds the Guinness World Record for "Most volumes published for a single manga series" and, in accordance with Saito's wishes, it continues to be serialized following his death from pancreatic cancer in September 2021.
 Saito won several awards in his 66-year career, including the Shogakukan Manga Award twice, and received the Medal with Purple Ribbon and Order of the Rising Sun from the Japanese government for his contributions to the arts.

+Life and career

-Early life and career
+Early life and start of his career

 Born in Nishiwasa city (now Wakayama city), Saito's family moved to Osaka soon after and opened a barbershop.
 He did not know he was born in Nishiwasa until he was 43 years old.
 After his father left the family to become a photographer, his mother raised Saito and his four siblings alone while working as a hairdresser.
 After graduating from junior high school in 1950, Saito worked at the family barbershop and took it over in 1952.